SiegeSailor/OpenSource.AccountHub/README.md

 ## Properties

-- Use `/account/freeze/:email` when there is a token leak
+- Use `/account/freeze/:email` when there is a token leak.
+Ask others to use `/account/defrost/:email` to defrost
 - `nobility` is set to 1 as default.
 Any advanced operation require `> 1` such as update other accounts

 ## Future Plan